Nick Sullivan | Bass Trombone

 As a soloist, Nick enjoys searching for and commissioning new music for bass trombone, and has a keen interest in vocal works transcribed for low brass.
 Nick regularly performs as a recitalist throughout Western Canada, and has been featured as a soloist with the Lethbridge Symphony Orchestra, Lethbridge Community Gold Band, and the University of Lethbridge Wind Orchestra.

-Active as an orchestral musician, Nick has worked with several orchestras across Canada, such as the Vancouver Symphony Orchestra and the Calgary Philharmonic Orchestra, and presently performs with the Lethbridge Symphony Orchestra.
+Active as an orchestral musician, Nick has worked with several orchestras across Canada, such as the Vancouver Symphony Orchestra and the Calgary Philharmonic Orchestra, and presently performs with the Lethbridge Symphony Orchestra and the Symphony of the Kootenays.

 Away from his trombone, Nick is an avid runner and can also be found working away in his garden or tending to his collection of Bonsai trees.
 Years of counting rests in the trombone section have given him a reserve of patience required to care for his miniature trees!

-Doctor of Musical Arts (ABD): University of British Columbia
+Doctor of Musical Arts: University of British Columbia

 Master of Music: University of Victoria